-I am thankful for the the monetary support, time, and effort that has been provided to Targeting Excellence.
-This is my fifth year receiving a scholarship through Targeting Excellence, and I am very grateful for the support that I have received from this scholarship program and the food animal agriculture industry.
+I am extremely thankful for the the monetary support, time, and effort that has been provided to Targeting Excellence.
+This is my seventh year receiving a scholarship through Targeting Excellence, and I am very grateful for the support that I have received from this scholarship program and the food animal agriculture industry.
+This scholarship will have a lasting positive impact on my life.
 I enjoy the opportunity to network with leaders within the food animal agriculture industry at the annual sporting clay event in Minnesota.
 The support for students pursing degrees related to food animal production is encouraging, and I look forward to my career in food animal veterinary medicine.